What is the Pupil Premium Grant?

 - Part funding of cluster PSA to support our families and their children within our school community.

-- Additional ‘top up’ support for pupils whose behaviour can be challenging and in turn affects attendance.
+- Additional ‘top up’ support for pupils whose behaviour can be challenging and could affect their learning and the learning of others.

 - Specialist music provision through the Hampshire Music Service

-- Support for families with school uniform, before/after school provision, Freedom Club, extra-curricular clubs and music tuition
+- Support for families with school uniform, before/after school provision, Freedom Club, extra-curricular clubs, visits and music tuition

 If you have any questions about Pupil Premium funding or the way funding is being used, please come in and speak to either Mrs Maxwell (Pupil Premium Leader) or Mr Williams (Headteacher).